-- Review District staffing levels and organization chart.
-Consider options for successful succession planning as the District workforce ages including training and organizational changes.
+- Continue to consider options for successful succession planning as the District workforce ages including training and organizational changes.

-- Retain a college intern during the summer to support Fire, Engineering and Maintenance departments.
+- Retain a college intern during the summer to support Engineering, Fire, Administration and Maintenance departments.

-- Retain Safety Consultant to perform Arc Flash study of district electrical facilities and assist with updating specific safety programs.
+- Retain Safety Consultant to assist with updating specific safety programs.

 Community Relations (view)